carodak/puzzlegen/puzzlegen/README.md

 ## Puzzle Rules

 1. **Puzzle Setup**: The game board is a grid with colored blocks.
 Blocks are initially placed in the last row or stacked on top of each other.
 No more than 2 blocks of the same color are aligned horizontally or vertically.
 Each color must have at least 3 blocks.
-2. **Game Play**: The goal is to remove all blocks from the grid in as few moves as possible.
+2. **GamePlay**: The goal is to remove all blocks from the grid in as few moves as possible.
 3. **Available Moves**:
     - *Simple Move*: Move a block left or right if the target cell is empty.
     - *Exchange*: Swap a block with its left or right neighbor if the target cell is occupied.